 McEvoy was a longtime lover of Tuscan olive oil.
 As the story goes, she’d return from trips to Italy with suitcases full of her favorite olive oil.
 With hundreds of acres to farm, McEvoy was determined to bring olive trees from Tuscany to her ranch in Petaluma.
 Many people doubted her: olive trees don’t grow in Northern California, right?
 They do now.
 McEvoy Ranch makes award-winning estate grown and produced organic extra virgin olive oil from Tuscan olives.
 Some might argue that McEvoy paved the way for other California olive growers.
-In March, Nan McEvoy passed away at 95 years old.
+Last year, Nan McEvoy died at age 95.
 Her son Nion McEvoy, CEO of Chronicle Books, has taken the reins.

 Above: Alicante Bouchet grapes ready for harvest.
 Aside from growing and milling olives on site, the ranch’s newest venture is wine.

 Above: A blanket of fog covers rows of grape vines.

 Above: During fall, it’s not uncommon to spot giant pumpkins on the ranch.